Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/5-Collection_Manager_Guide/7-Data_Publishing/redacting_obscuring_data.md

 ## How redacting data affects various users

-Specimen occurrences with locality security applied affects portal users as follows:
+Specimen occurrences with record security applied affects portal users as follows:

 - **Administrators, Editors**: all locality details are visible and can be edited on a per-collection basis
 - **Rare Species Readers**: locality details are visible and can be downloaded, _but not edited_, on a per-collection basis